Prospective PhD Students

 Q6.
 Do you have any advice for writing an effective personal statement?

 A6.
 There’s no one right way to write a personal statement.
 But I’ve noticed sometimes applicants get carried away with trying to stand out with their statements.
-A little bit of creativity in your writing can be fun and engaging for those reading your statement (i.e., me and the other faculty in our program).
+A little bit of creativity can be fun and engaging for those reading your statement (i.e., me and the other faculty in our program).
 But I’m less interested in how creative your writing is and more interested in how clearly your writing communicates.
 I am especially interested in reading clear answers to these kinds of big questions:

 1. What personal history or experiences have motivated you to get a PhD?